-A partnership between international hospitality veteran, Attila Gyulai (Elysian Hotel Chicago, Four Seasons) and up-and-coming executive chef Thai Dang (RIA, L2O, Zentan), Embeya is affectionately named after chef Thai’s childhood nickname, Embeya, which means “little one” in Vietnamese.
+A partnership between international hospitality veteran, Attila Gyulai (Elysian Hotel Chicago, Four Seasons worldwide), his Wife Komal Patel (Sotheby's, Milborne Real Estate) and up-and-coming executive chef Thai Dang (RIA, L2O, Zentan), Embeya is affectionately named after chef Thai’s childhood nickname, Embe, which means “little one” in Vietnamese.
 Embeya aims to creatively re-tool the ubiquitous Asian concept, developing dishes based on a range of Asian ingredients, flavors and textures integrated with French technique.
-Chef Thai will offer a progressive Asian menu in an approachably chic space, designed by 555 International lead designer Karen Herold (Girl and the goat, GT Fish, Balena).
-Spearheaded by beverage director Danielle Pizzutillo, the Embeya beverage program will be driven by the same approach and ethos behind the cuisine and space, carrying over techniques and flavors from the kitchen.
-Whether it’s a cocktail crafted to order, or a perfectly paired wine from the Riesling-focused list, each drink is well balanced, layered, and delicate.
+Embeya offers a progressive Asian menu in an approachable yet chic space, designed by 555 International lead designer Karen Herold (Girl and the goat, GT Fish, Balena).
+Spearheaded by Director Attila Gyulai, the Embeya wine program is driven by the same approach and ethos behind the cuisine and space-well balanced, layered, and delicate.

 As executive chef of Embeya, Thai Dang is carrying out a simple philosophy with compelling results.
 He believes that the basis of any good dish is understanding the product followed by treating and caring for each ingredient individually.